mmikowski/powercss/README.md

 This series featured double-buffering support and examples

 ### Version 0.3.x
-WIP:: This series has an API change from 0.2.x where we now use the **cascade** term instead of **metasheet**.
-It's a "twofer" - shorter *and* more descriptive.
+This series has an API change from 0.2.x where we now use the **cascade** term instead of **metasheet**.
+It's a shorter *and* more descriptive.
+Added Mixins and get methods.

-In addition, we are currently implementing, optimizing, and testing mixins across all levels.
+Reverted to true double buffering (only 2 stylesheets).

 ### Version 0.4.x
-TODO: Here we will be implementing `get` and `delete` methods.
+TODO: Implement `delete` methods.
+We also want to provide a option to partially or completely compile a **cascade** to CSS while our application has some *downtime*.
+We expect to add a `pcss._prepareCascade_()` method for this purpose.
+We wish to allow for a complete recompilation of the cascade for testing purposes.

 ### Version 0.5.x
 TODO: Nodejs support, compatibility test to earlier versions of Firefox and